 What a Decade in Adtech Taught Me About the AI Adoption Cycle

-I've been in ad tech long enough to watch a few technology cycles up close.
+Enough years in ad tech to watch a few technology cycles up close.
 Banners, mobile, programmatic.
 Each one felt like it was moving too fast while you were inside it, and each time the same thing held.
 You adjust, you learn, you catch up.

 AI feels like that too, with one difference worth paying attention to.
 The gap between what the tool makes possible and what most people have time to actually understand is wider than in any cycle before it.

-I learned that by building.
-I picked a project that didn't exist yet and used AI to build it, not from a course, from real work.
-Most of what it gave me early on was beautiful garbage, the kind that looks impressive and falls apart the second you deploy it.
-Fixing what it broke taught me things documentation never would.
+The lesson came from building.
+Picking a project that didn't exist yet and using AI to build it, not from a course, from real work.
+Most of what it produced early on was beautiful garbage, the kind that looks impressive and falls apart the second you deploy it.
+Fixing what it broke taught more than documentation ever would.
 How context windows degrade, how models pattern-match confidence even when they're wrong, and how a working prototype can trick you into thinking you're further along than you are.

 That last part is the one worth taking seriously.
 The output looks right, so checking feels like friction, and every skipped check costs you a little of the understanding that only comes from doing the work.
-Understanding is the thing that compounds.
-The tool doesn't compound.
-Your grasp of it does.
+Understanding is what compounds, not the tool itself.

 That's the bet Trending Society is built on.
-I optimized it for understanding over engagement, because the reps I got building it are exactly the ones I now turn into repeatable systems for other people.
+Optimized for understanding over engagement, because the reps from building it are exactly the ones that now turn into repeatable systems.
 The platform is the proof, not the pitch.

 The through-line from a decade of watching cycles is simple.
 The people who win the next one aren't the fastest to adopt.
 They're the ones who keep understanding what they ship.